 Maginnis Howard’s lead personal injury attorney, T. Shawn Howard has years of experience handling complex personal injury cases.

 All personal injury matters are handled on a contingency basis – meaning that you do not pay any attorneys’ fee unless and until we make a recovery on your behalf.
-You can contact us at (919) 526-0450, by email at email@example.com, or through our contact page.
+You can reach us at (919) 526-0450 or send a message through our contact page.